 The program is fully funded by its member participants.
-Claims are filed by members with Canfield, which has been contracted to perform program administration, claims adjustment, and loss prevention for the program.
-Fees paid to the third party administrator under this arrangement for the year ended August 31, 2015, were \$1,678,980.35.
+Claims are filed by members with Clear Risk Solutions, formerly Canfield, which has been contracted to perform program administration, claims adjustment, and loss prevention for the program.
+Fees paid to the third party administrator under this arrangement for the year ending August 31, 2015, were \$1,678,247.63.

-A Board of Directors of nine members is selected by the membership from six areas of the state on a staggered term basis and is responsible for conducting the business affairs of the program.
-The Board of Directors has contracted with Canfield to perform day-to-day administration of the program.
+A board of directors consisting of nine members is selected by the membership from six areas of the state on a staggered term basis and is responsible for conducting the business affairs of the program.
+The Board of Directors has contracted with Clear Risk Solutions to perform day-to-day administration of the program.
 This program has no employees.